Glen Rice Jr.: Juventus Utena (2020)

 On August 19, 2020, Rice signed with Juventus Utena of the Lithuanian Basketball League.
 Rice made his debut in a friendly game against Lithuanian champions BC Žalgiris, scoring 10 points and dishing out 4 assists in a 102–71 loss.
 Just a few days later, and spending a total of 10 days with the team, Juventus and Glen Rice Jr parted ways.
 Juventus managers reported that Rice had alcoholism problems and conflicted with his coaches, managers, and teammates (e.g., invited teammate Mindaugas Kupšas to fight outside after the practice due to his poor pass).

 Maccabi Haifa (2021–22)

 On December 3, 2021, Rice signed with Maccabi Haifa from the Israeli Basketball National League.
 On January 26, 2022, the club released Rice after hitting Ironi Ramat Gan player Ariel Tarotzki during a match the night before.

 Power (2022)

 On May 25, 2022, Rice was drafted by Power in the first round as the first overall pick of the 2022 BIG3 draft.

+Hapoel Safed

+On April 7, 2026 Rice officially Joined to Hapoel Safed.
+He finished his debut with 21 points.